anand-xoxo/Smart-Enterprise-Knowledge-Assistant/README.md

 2). assistant_backend.py       # Core RAG logic

-3). .env (write your api keys here and other secured details in this env file)
+3). .env (create a .env file in your environment and write your api keys and other secured details in this env file)

 4).
 README.md